snabblab/snabblab-nixos/README.md

 is called with names of benchmarks, number of times to be executed and one set of software [it selects benchmark by name](https://github.com/snabblab/snabblab-nixos/blob/master/lib/benchmarks.nix#L279-299).

-Specific benchmark such as [mkMatrixBenchPacketblaster] (https://github.com/snabblab/snabblab-nixos/blob/master/lib/benchmarks.nix#80-94) calls [mkSnabbBenchTest](https://github.com/snabblab/snabblab-nixos/blob/master/lib/benchmarks.nix#L24-55) with a few important inputs:
+Specific benchmark such as [mkBenchPacketblaster] (https://github.com/snabblab/snabblab-nixos/blob/master/lib/benchmarks.nix#80-94) calls [mkSnabbBenchTest](https://github.com/snabblab/snabblab-nixos/blob/master/lib/benchmarks.nix#L24-55) with a few important inputs: